Fleckism/SecurityPlus/SecurityPlus/7B knowledge-Based Authentication.md

 ### Plaintext/Unencrypted Attacks

 A _plaintext/unencrypted attack_ exploits password storage or a network authentication protocol that does not use encryption.
-Examples include PAP, basic HTTP/FTP authentication, and Telnet.
+Examples include PAP, basic Hyper Text Transfer ProtocolTTPs]]/FTP authentication, and Telnet.
 These protocols must not be used.
 Passwords must never be saved to an unmanaged file. **One common source of credential breaches is passwords embedded in application code that has subsequently been uploaded to a public repository.**

 ### Online Attacks